MCP Dev Setup: Anaconda, uv, and Claude

 Installing Claude Desktop

-Claude Desktop is Anthropic's desktop app, and it doubles as an MCP host — it can connect to multiple MCP servers at once and call their tools directly inside a conversation.
-You will use it heavily in the data-analysis and Claude Desktop sections of this course.
+Claude Desktop is Anthropic's desktop app.
+It also doubles as an MCP host.
+That means it can connect to multiple MCP servers at once and call their tools directly inside a conversation.
+We use it heavily in the data-analysis and Claude Desktop sections of this course.

 Download it from the official Claude download page.